msantos/sut/README.md

         {clientv6, Client6} is the IPv6 address of the local end.
 This address will usually be assigned by the tunnel broker.

-        {in, Fun} allows filtering of IPv6 packets received from the network.
+        {filter_in, Fun} allows filtering and arbititrary transformation of IPv6 packets received from the network.
 All packets undergo the mandatory checks specified by RFC 4213 before being passed to user checks.

-        {out, Fun} allows filtering of IPv6 packets received from the tun device.
+        {filter_out, Fun} allows filtering and manipulation of IPv6 packets received from the tun device.

         Filtering functions take 2 argments: the packet payload (a binary) and the tunnel state: